jorgegorka/svelte-router/README.md

 navigateTo('setup', 'es') // Will redirect to /configuracion
 ```

+There is also available a function called _localisedRoute_ that will return a string with the translated route.
+If you just want the translation and not navigating to the route.

 Inside your application you just need to define your routes using the default language (_route name_) and then when you specify a language, the route will be translated to the specified language automatically.